remult/remult/docs/tutorials/react/README.md

 The default "Vite + React" app main screen should be available at the default Vite dev server address [http://127.0.0.1:5173](http://127.0.0.1:5173).

+### Remove React default styles

+The react default styles won't fit our todo app.
+If you'd like a nice-looking app, replace the contents of `src/index.css` with [this CSS file](https://raw.githubusercontent.com/remult/react-vite-express-starter/master/src/index.css).
+Otherwise, you can simply **delete the contents of `src/index.css`**.

 ### Setup completed

 At this point, our starter project is up and running.
 We are now ready to move to the [next step of the tutorial](./entities.md) and start creating the task list app.